hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 for this specification.
 Detailed considerations of such policies and the trade-offs involved are expected to be the subject of future work.

-### Fallback to AXFR

-Fallback to AXFR can happen, for example, if the server is not able to provide an IXFR for the requested SOA.
-Implementations differ in how long they store zone deltas and how many may be stored at any one time.

-After a failed IXFR a IXoT client SHOULD request the AXFR on the already open XoT connection.

 # Multi-primary Configurations